Anderson .Paak: 2018–2019: Oxnard and Ventura

-2020–present: Silk Sonic
+2020–2023: Silk Sonic and Justice

 On January 20, 2020, Paak was a guest showcase model on the television game show The Price Is Right.
-Also in January 2020, Paak was featured on Eminem's eleventh studio album release titled Music to be Murdered By on the track "Lock It Up."
+Also in January 2020, Paak was featured on Eminem's eleventh studio album, titled Music to Be Murdered By, on the track "Lock It Up".

-Paak released the non-album single "Lockdown" in June 2020, coinciding with the commemoration of Juneteenth in the United States.
-The music video, directed by Dave Meyers featured appearances from Jay Rock, Dumbfoundead, SiR, Syd (of The Internet) and other musicians.
+Paak released the non-album single "Lockdown" in June 2020, coinciding with the commemoration of Juneteenth.
+The music video, directed by Dave Meyers, featured appearances from Jay Rock, Dumbfoundead, SiR, Syd, Dominic Fike and other musicians.
 In August 2020, Paak was featured on the soundtrack to the Madden NFL 21 game, on the song "Cut Em In", featuring Rick Ross, which was also played during the end credits of Tom & Jerry.

 On February 26, 2021, Paak and fellow American singer-songwriter Bruno Mars announced they formed a band together called Silk Sonic.
-Their debut studio album An Evening with Silk Sonic was released on November 12, 2021, and includes a collaboration with Thundercat and Bootsy Collins.
+Their debut studio album, An Evening with Silk Sonic, was released on November 12, 2021, and includes a collaboration with Thundercat and Bootsy Collins.